Find a CBT Therapist

 Making a Decision

 Take a moment and reflect on your responses to the questions listed above.
-Moderate to high levels of distress, low levels of functioning, and moderate to severe symptoms are all signs that you may want to speak with a mental health professional.
+Significant symptoms, feeling bothered by the symptoms, and symptoms that affect your daily life and relationships are all signs that you may want to speak with a mental health professional.
 An initial consultation with a mental health professional will give you the information you need to determine whether you should receive treatment for an emotional or behavioral problem.